sophie-katz/test-ur-code-XD/docs/for-users/docs/extending/writing-your-own-assertions.md

 }
 ```

-Now that we have the perdicate, we can put together the macro itself.
+Now that we have the predicate, we can put together the macro itself.

 ## Declare the macro